OfficialPixelBrush/beta-wiki/networking/terminology.md

 ---

 # Terminology
+{: .no_toc }
 This page will explain terminology used throughout this entire section of the wiki, mainly to make describing certain concepts as easy and unambiguous as possible.

+1. TOC
+{:toc}

 {: .note }
-> A lot of this terminology is of my own creation, especially all the 'spaces'.
-You likely won't see them used anywhere else.
+> A lot of this terminology is unique to this wiki.
+You likely won't see them used in many other places, except projects that utilized this wiki.

+## Clarifications

 | Term | Meaning |
 | :--- | :--- |